bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter4-9.md

 ## Hardware
-MYD-Y6ULX board have an RS232 interface(J10).You need connect the TXD,RXD signal wire to another RS232 device or USB to RS232 converter.
+MYD-Y6ULX board have a RS232 interface(J10.9 for RS232-TX, J10.10 for RS232-RX).You need connect the TXD,RXD signal wire to another RS232 device or USB to RS232 converter.

 ## Software